nloko/moxy/README.md

 The format is:

-	if conditional:
+	if expr:

-*conditional* is composed of a logical expression.
+*expr* is a logical expression.
 Valid operators are *not*, *and*, and *or*.
 Parentheses are supported.

 Each operand in the expression will create a *condition* within Moxy.
-Conditions can be viewed at http://localhost:8889/conditions.
-Toggle the values the conditions evaluate to in order to satisfy/unsatisfy conditional statements.
 Conditions can be reused in more than one statement.

+Conditions can be viewed at `http://localhost:8889/conditions`.
+Here, values can be toggled in order to satisfy/unsatisfy conditional statements.